ryanvmenezes/lawlers-law/thelaw/markdown/04-update-the-law.md

-Lawler’s Law: An update
+Lawler's Law: An update
 ================

 Thanks to [Dean Oliver](https://twitter.com/DeanO_Lytics) for talking to me for this story and giving me some good feedback on this process.

 ``` r
 library(tidyverse)